-Comment: During this period, there were no departing flights that passed over Crawley.
+Comment: During this period, there were 4 departing flights that passed over Crawley.
+One was a rescue helicopter and the other three were due to weather avoidance.
 It is important to note that Horley does experience overflight from Heathrow Airport traffic.
-The current construction of the SID is of the 'course to fix' type which determines the course to fly terminating at a waypoint whereas the 'radius to fix' specifies the curved path defined by radius, arc length and fix with the angle of bank being varied to achieve the specified path.
+The current construction of the

+SID is of the 'course to fix' type which determines the course to fly terminating at a waypoint whereas the 'radius to fix' specifies the curved path defined by radius, arc length and fix with the angle of bank being varied to achieve the specified path.
 Accelerating to a fixed speed in times of strong south westerly winds (2000' wind >25kts) can exceed the aircraft's authorised limits.
 This leads to a variance between different aircraft types and operators and therefore, some aircraft fly further north or south than others.
 The wind and weather (e.g. thunderstorms) also has an effect on the headings of aircraft which may result in direct overflight of Horley.